Table of Contents

 Rotman's (one of the top MBA Colleges in Canada) fundamental mission succinctly is to generate benefits for both the business world and society.
 Several factors are considered when gaining admission to the Rotman MBA program.
 Here's what it takes:

-- Strong Academic Background: While there isn't a specific undergraduate degree required, a solid academic record is essential.
+- Strong Academic Background: While a specific undergraduate degree isn't required, a solid academic record is essential.
 This includes maintaining a competitive GPA throughout your undergraduate studies.

 - Work Experience: Rotman typically seeks candidates with meaningful work experience.
 Most successful applicants have three to five years of professional experience, although this can vary.